In Case You Missed It: Launch Links - Week of October 10, 2021

 Research: What Makes Employees Feel Empowered to Speak Up?

 Empowering employees to voice their opinions can often help companies innovate and uncover their own shortcomings.
 However, this understanding does not seem to translate into action.
 Research shows that over 85% of employees remain silent on crucial matters because they worry about being viewed negatively.
 Employees’ likelihood of exercising their voice is heavily influenced by the corporate culture they’re immersed in.
-This article highlights the importance of creating an environment that fosters participation for employees to exercise their voice.
+This article highlights the importance of creating an environment that fosters for employees to exercise their voice.

 To Retain Employees, Give Them a Sense of Purpose and Community